Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## finding files
 **Commands used:**
-- `cat`  : Used to
+- `find`  : Used to find a specific or all files/subdirectories in a directory

 **Thought Process:**
-- Need to
+- Need to find the file "flag" hidden in the file sysytem so use the command `find` to find all the "flag" files and then read all of them one by one using `cat` till we find the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command `find / -name flag` to find all the files named "flag" in the "/" directory and read all the files one by one using `cat /path/to/file` till we get the flag.

 **Flag Obtained:**
-- **
+- *pwn.college{cR0p9d0YCjSobgTsnSGfW1iRvyo.dJzM4QDLwMTN0czW}*

 ## linking files
 **Commands used:**